dianedelallee/Blinn-Phong/README.md

 * Suppr : Dragon without SSAO

 If you want to move in the scene, you have to use the mouse :<br/>
-* left clic : rotation of the camera
+* left clic : rotation of the camera
 * middle clic : change repere
 * right clic : zoom in/out